-A friend told me that On Chesil Beach was one of only two books that made her cry.
+A friend told me that Ian McEwan's On Chesil Beach was one of only two books that made her cry.

 I found myself sometimes wanting to laugh at the characters' embarrassment and misunderstanding, but overall, my heart ached for them.
-On Chesil Beach should be required reading for children when they start sex and relationship classes at school.
-It's not only a beautifully written book, but it also provides a convincing argument for openness.
+On Chesil Beach is not only a beautifully written book, but it also provides a convincing argument for openness in discussing sex.